 Divorce is the dissolution of a marriage relationship by a judgment of the Court.
-Divorce actions differ from other legal actions because they involve strong emotions by the parties and because the decision rendered in the action will likely affect both parties for the rest of their lives.
-Each divorce is unique, just like each relationship.
-The attorneys and staff at Ward Law Offices, LLC, are caring professionals who work with each client to carefully and efficiently navigate his or her divorce.
+Divorce actions differ from other legal actions because they involve strong emotions of the parties and because the decision rendered in the action will likely impact both parties for the rest of their lives.
+Each divorce is unique, just as each relationship is.
+The attorneys and staff at Ward Law Offices strive for excellence in carefully navigating clients through the divorce process.

 Custody & Parenting Time

-Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon their best interests.
-Legal custody is the parent’s ability to make decisions regarding a child’s health, education, and welfare, while parenting time refers to the time that a parent spends with his or her children.
+Kansas law requires that the Court make decisions about children, including legal custody and parenting time, based upon the children’s best interests.
+The term legal custody refers to the parent’s ability to make decisions regarding a child’s health, education, and welfare.
+The term parenting time refers to the time that a parent spends with his or her children.
 In many cases, custody and parenting time disputes are resolved through alternative dispute resolution.
-If not, we are experienced in helping our clients pursue custody and parenting time matters through the Court system, including evidentiary hearings and trials.
+If not, the attorneys of Ward Law Offices are experienced in helping our clients pursue custody and parenting-time matters through the Court system, including evidentiary hearings and trials.

 Prenuptial & Postnuptial